CITES guide: How to check if exotic leather is legal in Norway

 - US Fish & Wildlife Service inspects all products before export

-- All shipments are taped and handed directly to UPS Global Service
+- All shipments are taped up and handed directly to UPS Global Service

 - 20 years of experience with sustainable alligator management (1M+ wild alligators in Louisiana and Florida)

-For more information on alligator management in Louisiana, see Louisiana Department of Wildlife and Fisheries.
+For more information about alligator management in Louisiana, see Louisiana Department of Wildlife and Fisheries.

 Also see Louisiana's Alligator Advisory Council's video on sustainable alligator management: